HPU | Bachelor of Science in Nursing

 BSN Information Sessions

-Interested in learning more about our BSN program?
-Hop on one of our BSN information sessions and have all your questions answered by members of our admissions team.
+Interested in learning more about applying to our BSN program?
+Hop on one of our BSN information sessions, and have all your questions answered by members of our admissions team.

 Outcome Categories